-The first step to starting your new business is know your clients.
-Your clients are not only the nursing home residents, but the staff and administrators of nursing homes.
+The first step to starting your new business is to know your clients.
+Your clients are not only the nursing home residents but the staff and administrators of nursing homes.

-Activities directors at nursing homes are always on the look out for reasonably priced entertainment.
+Activities directors at nursing homes are always on the lookout for reasonably priced entertainment.
 Their jobs are to provide interesting activities that stimulate the minds and bodies of their residents on a daily basis.
-Not an easy task and one they'd rather share with you, if you can work within their budgets.
-Budgets vary based upon your region.
-In a small town you're looking at $50 to $100 per performance or activity and more if you live in larger cities.
+Not an easy task, which is why they hire you, if can work within their budgets.
+Budgets vary based on your region.
+In a small town, you're looking at $50 to $100 per performance or activity and more if you live in larger cities.

 You'll want to scope out the nursing facilities in your area and consider how far you would travel to offer your services.
 Compile a list of nursing homes and contacts to determine your range.
 Start with at least 50 facilities so that you can pitch your services.
-With 50 different contacts you'll build your base.
-The great thing about nursing home activity directors is that they talk to each other and if you give a great service word will spread.
+With 50 different contacts, you'll build your base.
+The great thing about nursing home activity directors is that they talk to each other, and if you give great service, word will spread.

 Ok, this is the fun part.
 There are literally thousands of ideas for your service.
 Whether your strengths lie in singing, dancing, or even crafting, this is your chance to shine.

-Musical numbers--think Judy Garland, South Pacific and keep it peppy!
+- Musical numbers—think Judy Garland and South Pacific; keep it peppy!

 Craft activities can be great fun for your audience and can be geared to their level of function.
-You'll want to keep it simple even for the higher functioning residents and be prepared to be completely hands on.
-I purchased many of my craft supplies from Dollar stores and Oriental Trading Company.
+You'll want to keep it simple even for the higher functioning residents and be prepared to be completely hands-on.
+I purchased many of my craft supplies from The Dollar Store and Oriental Trading Company.
 Keep your crafts small.
 Remember that nursing home residents have very little room for extras.

 Here are some things that worked well for me:

-Decorative Photo Frames--Visit any Dollar store and pick up frames and chach keys to glue onto the frames.
+- Decorative Photo Frames—Visit any Dollar store and pick up frames and tchotchkes to glue onto the frames.
 I liked to go with themes, holidays, etc. Bring examples with photos of your family.
-They'll love to see your children, grandchildren and it makes for great conversation.
+They'll love to see your children and grandchildren, and it makes for great conversation.

 Just Plain Fun Activities

-Halloween Party and Cornshucking contest--male and female residents alike loved this one.
-Supplies consist of funny Halloween music, large tarp or plastic, bushel of corn and a few prizes for best costume and quickest shucker.
+- Halloween Party and Cornshucking contest—male and female residents alike loved this one.
+Supplies consist of funny Halloween music, a large tarp or plastic, a bushel of corn and a few prizes for best costume and quickest shucker.
 Add in a few classic Halloween tales and you've got a winner

-Hawaiian Luau--Get your grass skirt out and practice the Hula.
+- Hawaiian Luau—Get your grass skirt out and practice the Hula.
 You're going to teach your audience a seated Hula.
 Great exercise and they will love watching you try to Hula as well.
 I learned a very basic Hula, with an abundance of arm movements.
 Share the meanings of each movement and provide some interesting facts about Hawaii.
 This one's great for bleak winter months.
-You'll need some Hawaiian themed music, a few decorations (Oriental Trading Company).
-You can even provide grass skirts and coconut drink cups if the budge allows.
+You'll need some Hawaiian-themed music and a few decorations (Oriental Trading Company).
+You can even provide grass skirts and coconut drink cups if the budget allows.

 There are many many more ideas out there for great programs and if you read up a little on seniors, even talk to a few to get ideas of what interests them, you'll have no problem finding unique and entertaining programs.